-“What’s most noticeable about this Open Challenge is the sheer amount Bitcoin selected,” Frank Schuil, CEO of Safello, told Bitcoin Magazine .
-“It shows the dedication from BBVA to embrace blockchain technology.
-With regards to our selection, of course our recent announcement with Barclays is sparking interest from other financial institutions.
+“What’s most noticeable about this Open Challenge is the sheer amount Bitcoin selected,” Frank Schuil, CEO of Safello, told Bitcoin Magazine.
+“It shows the dedication of BBVA to embrace blockchain technology.
+With regards to our selection, of course, our recent announcement with Barclays is sparking interest from other financial institutions.
 The fact that we are essentially building a new type of bank on top of blockchain technology is sparking interest.”

 Everledger joins BitNexo, winner of the Latin American regional competition, as the second Bitcoin-based company to take home a BBVA award this year.

 “In BitNexo’s mission to bring simplicity, speed and savings to cross border payments for SMBs through the use of blockchain technology, we had the honor of sharing the stage with 13 other amazing FinTech Startups from all around Latin America,” said Darren Camas, CEO and co-founder of BitNexo in a blog post.
 “To say I was impressed with the level of competition is an understatement.”

 Information about all 15 finalists can be found on the BBVA Open Talent competition website.